 Graeme Macluskie, Precision Medicine Director

 Since 2011, Graeme has been designing and delivering preclinical research projects globally.
-With more than a decade of experience in the industry, he leads an R&D team responsible for tissue-based assays.
+With more than two decades of experience in the industry, he leads an R&D team responsible for tissue-based assays.

 - Quality: It is at the core of all we do.
 Investments in people and infrastructure drive quality thinking, quality products and services, and quality customer and patient experiences.